Harriet Monroe: Early writing

-Driven by fears of posthumous anonymity, she proclaimed after graduation her determination to become "great and famous" as a poet or playwright.
+Driven by fears of posthumous anonymity, Monroe proclaimed after graduation her determination to become "great and famous" as a poet or playwright.
 In the Dictionary of Literary Biography, Judith Paterson quoted her as saying, "I cannot remember when to die without leaving some memorable record did not seem to me a calamity too terrible to be borne."
 She afterward devoted herself to literary work.
-Monroe in her biography said, 'I have sense of consecration that made me think I would prefer art to life'.
+In her biography, Monroe wrote, 'I have sense of consecration that made me think I would prefer art to life'.